 Favorite Alaska Destination:

 My favorite experience was seeing the massive Hubbard Glacier in all its glory.
 The cloudy day brought out the blue of the ice and we witnessed large chunks of ice as they broke off into the sea with a thunderous rumble.
 A breathtaking view of one of the world’s natural wonders.

-Clockwise from upper left: Kids in the Grand Denali Lodge, kids with antlers in Denali National Park, Hubbard Glacier in Disenchantment Bay from our cruise ship (thunderous noises preceded the “calving” or breaking off of glacial chunks into the bay), and finally, a grizzly bear (one of many we spotted in Denali).
+Clockwise from upper left: Kids in the Grande Denali Lodge, kids with antlers in Denali National Park, Hubbard Glacier in Disenchantment Bay from our cruise ship (thunderous noises preceded the “calving” or breaking off of glacial chunks into the bay), and finally, a grizzly bear (one of many we spotted in Denali).